odrodrig/RAG-LLM-Service/watsonx-assistant-setup/README.md

 - `model_parameters_top_p`: Similar to top_k except the candidates to generate the next token are the most likely tokens with probabilities that add up to at least top_p.
 - `num_results`: Maximum nmber of references to return from search and pass into LLM.
 - `model_response`: Response from LLM

+### Additional Action Files
+If you want to include customer feedback logging and a references carousel, use the `RAG-App+logging+carousel-actions.json` action file.

+If you want to prompt LLM directly in addition to prompting RAG, the `RAG-App+LLM+logging+carousel-actions.json` action file contains actions that first prompt the LLM directly with additional user context, then prompts user to see if they also want information from ElasticSearch knowledge base, providing a carousel with resulting references.

+To pull the resulting customer feedback from the logs, run the included [logging_script.py](./logging_script.py).
+For instructions on how to run it, see [Logging Script Instructions](./Logging.md).